Subjective-Reality-Labs/WCHWebLink_WebUI/README.md

 # WebUI for WebLink
-Vanila JS and a little Sass.
+Vanilla JS and a little Sass.
 Fonts are included so WebLink could be runned offline.

 # Usage